-Trying to get pregnant can be an exciting albeit stressful time in a woman's life.
-What you eat, drink, weigh, smoke and how active you are all influence your chances of conceiving.
-Eating a healthy diet -- one that is rich in iron, zinc, folate and antioxidants -- improves your chances.
-Fruit is an excellent source of those nutrients while also providing other benefits such as minerals, hydration and fuel.
-Some fruits are better than others when trying to get pregnant.
+Eating a healthy diet — one that's rich in iron, zinc, folate and antioxidants — improves your chances.
+Fruit is an excellent source of these nutrients, while also providing other benefits such as minerals, hydration and fuel.
+Some fruits may be better than others when you're trying to get pregnant.

 Pump Up Your Iron